mikefay/dev.na.bambora.com/source/docs/guides/interac_online.md

 layout: tutorial

 summary: >
-    Interac Online is a transaction method available to Canadian merchants only.
-It allows customers to authenticate direct debits without sharing their debit card details with the merchant.
+    Interac Online is a transaction for Canadian merchants, allowing customers to approve debit transactions without sharing their card details with the merchant.

 navigation:
   header: na.tocs.na_nav_header